(Also known as Tibial Fracture, Fractured Tibia, Fractured Medial Malleolus, Broken Tibia)

 Physiotherapy for a tibia fracture

-Physiotherapy treatment is vital in all patients with a tibia fracture to hasten healing and ensure an optimal outcome.
+Physiotherapy treatment and in particular appropriate rehabilitation, is vital in all patients with a tibia fracture to hasten healing and ensure an optimal outcome.
 Treatment may comprise:

 - soft tissue massage